-Small Business Loans is a term that’s used to describe groups of loans or financial products that lenders can choose to provide to small businesses.
-These loans can help finance a startup, provide the money to purchase a business’s equipment and real estate, and can also provide the funds needed in order to expand an existing business.
+Small business loans can help finance a startup, provide the money to purchase a business’s equipment and real estate, and can also provide the funds needed to expand an existing business.

 Some examples of the financial products that are provided with small business loans are working capital, merchant cash advances, business lines of credit, small business credit cards, business term loans, short term loans, SBA loans, and startup business loans.